sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Starting in Windows 10, version 1607, this policy will be enforced so that the Start pages specified by this policy cannot be changed by the users.

-<p style="margin-left: 20px">Starting in Windows 10, version 1703, if you don’t want to send traffic to Microsoft, you can use the '<about:blank>' value, which is honored for both domain- and non-domain-joined machines, when it’s the only configured URL.
+<p style="margin-left: 20px">Starting in Windows 10, version 1703, if you don’t want to send traffic to Microsoft, you can use the "&lt;about:blank&gt;" value, which is honored for both domain- and non-domain-joined machines, when it’s the only configured URL.

 > [!NOTE]
 > Turning this setting off, or not configuring it, sets your default Start pages to the web pages specified in App settings.